 We give our thoughts far more credit than they deserve.

-And because of this, they often determine in a large part, our long term successes.
+And because of this, they often determine in large part, our long-term successes.

 Unfortunately, the whole “positive thinking” movement has distorted how we are supposed to handle negative thoughts.
 Popular books and self-help gurus often teach us to overpower negative thoughts with positive ones.
 But while positive thinking has its place, this isn’t the best way to overcome ANTS.

-Our brain is smart (imagine that), it recognizes this behaviour as incongruent with our feelings, and it can actually making things worse.
+Our brain is smart (imagine that), it recognizes this behavior as incongruent with our feelings, and it can actually make things worse.

 The problem with ANTS is that we identify with them.
 We mistakenly believe that they are us.
 So what we need to do is distance ourselves from them.